Digitization & Photoduplication

-Special Collections will digitize physical materials from donors for free if the digitized copies are to be donated to the Archives.
-Donors may receive up to two free requests for copies, not to exceed 4GB of data per request, of their digitized materials via DVD, flash drive, or Dropbox.
+Special Collections will digitize physical materials from donors for no cost if the digitized copies are to be donated to the Archives.
+Donors may receive up to two no-cost requests for copies, not to exceed 4GB of data per request, of their digitized materials via DVD, flash drive, or Dropbox.
 Requests exceeding two copies will be applied to the regular fee structure.
 Special Collections will not accept requests to digitize whole collections previously given by donors; these services will only be conducted on a case-by-case basis.

-Special Collections and Ernest J. Gaines Center Reading/Research Rooms Policy
+Special Collections & Ernest J. Gaines Center Reading/Research Rooms Policy

 Special Collections allows users to bring their digital cameras and cell phones to the research areas in order to make digital image copies of materials.
 Donor and copyright restrictions apply and unauthorized reproduction and publishing with personal cameras are prohibited.
 Proper citation information, provided by staff, must be scanned/photographed with any archival item.
 The Department suggests that all users make requests with a Special Collections staff member in order to determine the best possible mode of duplication.

 Do not bring or use the following items in Special Collections: